-Space requirement for overhead lines varies in agricultural land, forest and habituated areas.
+Space requirement for overhead lines varies in agricultural land, forest and habituated areas [43], [44].
 In agricultural land the space requirement is limited to the poles and stays.
-In forest a 400 kV overhead line needs a clearance of 40 m - 50 m where no trees are allowed to grow and additional 10 meter on each side where tree height is limited.
-In populated areas a clearance zone of 38 meter width is set for non-residential buildings, whereas a clearance of approximately 200 m width is required for buildings where human reside permanently in order to avoid exposure of magnetic fields.
-The space requirement reduces with lower voltages and for distribution grid the clearance in forest ranges from 4 - 22 m width [13] [14].
+In forest a 400 kV overhead line needs a clearance of 30 m - 40 m (on each side) where no trees are allowed to grow.
+In populated areas a clearance zone of about 40-meter width is set for non-residential buildings, whereas a clearance of approximately 200 m width is required for buildings where humans reside permanently in order to avoid exposure of magnetic fields.
+The space requirement reduces with lower voltages.
+Regarding magnetic field analysis, then this is a function of the phase-phase distances, phase distances for measurement, and the current strength (where the latter may well be independent of the voltage level).

 Electric cables have a significantly lower space requirement.
-In populated areas and cities, cables are normally laid close to or in roads and streets.
+In populated areas and cities, cables are normally laid close to or under roads and streets.
 Ground cables do not affect the use of agricultural land.
-As far as possible, medium voltage cables follows roads also in rural areas.
-In forest, a clearance is required to provide easy access to the cable and to avoid tree roots from damaging the cable.
-For transmission grids this clearance is 10 m - 15 m and for distribution grids the clearance is 4 m.
+As far as possible, medium voltage cables follow roads also in rural areas.
+In forests, a clearance is required to provide easy access to the cable and to avoid tree roots from damaging the cable.
+For transmission grids this clearance is 10 m - 15 m.
 The magnetic field from cables is smaller than for overhead lines and does not add to the space requirements.